History of the Huns: Potential history prior to 370

+It is sometimes claimed that the Roman historian Tacitus (c.
+56 – c.
+120 CE) had first mentioned the Huns in 91 CE.
+However, this is a misinterpretation that has arisen because the later historian Orosius (c.
+375/385 – c.
+420 CE) identified the contemporary Alans, Goths, and Huns with the Scythians whom Tacitus and Justin had already mentioned.

 Early history

 First conquests

 The Huns' sudden appearance in the written sources suggests that the Huns crossed the Volga River from the east not much earlier.
 The reasons for the Huns' sudden attack on the neighboring peoples are unknown.
-One possible reason may have been climate change, however, Peter Heather notes that in the absence of reliable data this is unprovable.
+One possible reason may have been climate change, as some Greco-Roman sources speculate on the drying up of pastureland further east.
+However, Peter Heather notes that in the absence of reliable data the climate change hypothesis is unprovable.
 As a second possibility, Heather suggests some other nomadic group may have pushed them westward.
 Peter Golden suggests that the Huns may have been pushed west by the Jou-jan.
 A third possibility may have been a desire to increase their wealth by coming closer to the wealthy Roman Empire.

 The Romans became aware of the Huns when the latter's invasion of the Pontic steppes forced thousands of Goths to move to the Lower Danube to seek refuge in the Roman Empire in 376, according to the contemporaneous Ammianus Marcellinus.
 There are also some indications that the Huns were already raiding Transcaucasia in the 360s and 370s.
 These raids eventually forced the Eastern Roman Empire and Sasanian Empire to jointly defend the passes through the Caucasus mountains.

 The Huns first invaded the land of the Alans, which was located to the east of the Don River, defeating them and forcing the survivors to submit themselves to them or to flee across the Don.
 Maenchen-Helfen believes that rather than a direct conquest, the Huns instead allied themselves with groups of Alans.
 Writing much later, the historian Jordanes mentioned that the Huns also conquered "the Alpidzuri, the Alcildzuri, Itimari, Tuncarsi, and Boisci" in a battle by the Maeotian Swamp.
 These were potentially Turkic-speaking nomadic tribes who are later mentioned living under the Huns along the Danube.